CSM-Kellogg/ResurrectGeode/README.md

 This extension can be loaded and tested by turning developer mode on at `chrome://extensions` and loading an unpacked extension.
 After the extension is loaded, click the icon to open the web page.
 Again, this was only tested in chrome.

 ### keyword search
+Example keyword searches (case insensitive):
+CHGN 12 -> Returns all General Chemistry classes that start with the CRN '12' or the course number '12' MEGN Blood -> Returns all MEGN courses with Blood as the last name of the professor or Blood in the course name mechanics Callan -> Returns all courses with 'mechanics' or 'callan' in the course name taught by professor 'callan' or 'mechanics'

 #### Add courses and generate schedules
 The upper left box is used to search for courses.
 Clicking a course adds it to a list of selected courses, and generating a schedule takes all possible permutations of sections within all courses selected to make a list of schedules shown in the right pane.